chris1111/My-Simple-OC-Themes/Download.md

 Download|Update|
 :----|:----|
-Themes for OpenCore 0.7.0 and Higher|20 Dec 2023 ➥ Add Flavours-Apple3D-2|
+Themes for OpenCore 0.7.0 and Higher|22 Dec 2023 ➥ Add Flavours-AppleSide|

 🚫 Please note:
 #### To access the links and the associated files you must have a github account and be connected otherwise you may have an error on the links.